 Hiring a Controller is often the first step for growing businesses that need to ensure their financial operations are running smoothly.
 Here are some indicators that your business might need a Controller:

-• Increasing Transaction Volume: If your business is experiencing growth, the volume of financial transactions will increase, necessitating accurate and timely financial reporting.
+- Increasing Transaction Volume: As your business grows, the volume of financial transactions will rise, necessitating accurate and timely financial reporting.

 When to Hire a CFO